We will be closing at 4:30pm on the 1st of July - enjoy the football!

 Get an EV through your salary — save tax and NI

-• Ultra-low Benefit-in-Kind — just 3% in 2025/26 for fully electric cars, rising slowly to 9% by 2029/30.
+• Ultra-low Benefit-in-Kind — just 4% in 2026/27 for fully electric cars, rising slowly to 9% by 2029/30.

-Company car tax (BIK) on electric vehicles
+Company car tax (BIK) on EVs

 HMRC Benefit-in-Kind rates for zero-emission cars vs a typical petrol company car.